gregorybrooks/BetterQueryBuilderExistingQueryfile/README.md

 If you want to test your new Docker image on your machine, assuming you have created a BETTER DRY RUN test environment, edit run_docker_image.sh to use that environment, to have the right Docker Hub user name and the right query file to use.
 Then run run_docker_image.sh.
+All that will do is copy the query file(s) to the environment's query file directory.

+A better test is to run your Docker image in your local instance of TasksRunner.
+To do so, just edit TaskRunner's run_settings_DRY_RUN.env file to specify your Docker image in the requestLevelQueryFormulatorDockerImage setting and run TasksRunner.